MicrosoftDocs/VBA-Docs/api/PowerPoint.TextRange.IndentLevel.md

 # TextRange.IndentLevel Property (PowerPoint)

-Returns or sets the the indent level for the specified text as an integer from 1 to 5, where 1 indicates a first-level paragraph with no indentation.
+Returns or sets the indent level for the specified text as an integer from 1 to 5, where 1 indicates a first-level paragraph with no indentation.
 Read/write.

 ## Syntax